A massive tech outage is causing worldwide disruptions. Here's what we know

 NEW YORK -- Much of the world faced online disarray Friday as a widespread technology outage affected companies and services across industries — grounding flights, knocking banks and hospital systems offline and media outlets off air.

 CrowdStrike has said a fix is on the way.
-Still, disarray continued hours after the problem was first detected.
+Still, chaos deepened hours after the problem was first detected.

 Here's what you need to know.

-Friday's chaos began with a faulty update was pushed out from CrowdStrike.
-In a Friday post on social media platform X, President and CEO George Kurtz cited a “defect found in a single content update for Windows hosts” — noting that Mac and Linux hosts were not impacted.
+Friday's disruptions began when a faulty update was pushed out from CrowdStrike for one of its tools, “Falcon.”
+In a statement about the ongoing situation, the company said the defect was found “in a single content update for Windows hosts” — noting that Mac and Linux systems were not impacted.

-But, because scores of companies rely on CrowdStrike for their security needs with Windows as their operating system, the consequences of this kind of technical problem are far-reaching.
+But, because scores of companies rely on CrowdStrike for their security needs with Windows as their operating system, the consequences of this kind of technical problem have been far-reaching.

 Long lines formed at airports in the U.S., Europe and Asia as airlines lost access to check-in and booking services during peak summer travel.
 Banks in South Africa and New Zealand reported outages impacting payments and online services.
-And hospitals had problems with their appointment systems, while officials in some U.S. states warned of 911 problems in their areas.
+And hospitals had problems with their appointment systems, leading to delays and sometimes cancelations for critical care, while officials in some U.S. states warned of 911 problems in their areas.

-DownDectector, which tracks user-reported disruptions to internet services, recorded that airlines, payment platforms and online shopping websites across the world were affected — although the disruption appeared piecemeal and was apparently related to whether the companies used Microsoft cloud-based services.

 CrowdStrike is a U.S. cybersecurity company that provides software to companies around the world and across industries.
 It bills itself as being the globe's most advanced cloud-based security technology provider.